Service Recognition Program

 - The Service Recognition Program recognizes only Virginia Tech employment service.
 Years of service with other state agencies is not considered.

 - The Service Recognition Program's time period is April 1 of the previous year through March 31 of the current year.
 Employees who achieve a designated time of service during this time period will be recognized at annual recognition receptions.

-- Recipients are honored at award ceremonies based on the following years of service.
+- Recipients are honored based on the following years of service.